ishansivak/rps-plutus-v2/README.md

 Hope you have fun!

 Feel free to get in touch if you want to be involved in developing Plutus Puzzles as a learning tool alongside PPBL!

+Use the choice JSONs and Plutus Script from the output folder to build your transaction.
+Rebuild the script each time you change business logic!